It would be hard to guess how many hundreds of classrooms have dressed up the venerable Carson-Dellosa Weather Bear.

 Step over now, Bear, ’cause the Weather Frog is in town!

 Just put the frog on the board in your calendar corner and dress him right for each day’s weather.
-Carson Dellosa has also done a matching calendar set — and yes, it goes with the Birthday Frog Bulletin Board, growth chart, behavior mod bulletin board set, notepads, stickers…
+Trend has done a related calendar set.

 There are some other ready-made frog decoratives we like:

-- Big frog job assignment bulletin board set
+- Funky frog job assignment bulletin board set

 - Frog Number Bulletin Board Set